handrews/jsonpointer-jsonschema-vocabulary/index.md

 _[**WARNING:** This project is in development and not yet suitable for anything but demonstrating the uses of vocabularies.
-It is expected to be finalized, along with a test suite (in this repository) and reference implementation (in a separate repository), by July 2022.
+It is expected to be finalized, along with a test suite (in this repository) and reference implementation (in a separate repository), by no later than October 2022._

-It is not intended for standardization, although all are welcome to use it, including as the basis for standardization work.]_
+_It is not intended for standardization, although all are welcome to use it, including as the basis for standardization work.]_

 ## Introduction